starryknight/GA-SEI-curriculum/sequences/react-intro-thinking-and-jsx-lesson/readme.md

 - Insert data from `props` to JSX

 ### Preparation
-*Before this lesson, students should already be able to:*

 - Create a React application using `create-react-app`.
 - Write HTML and be familiar DOM manipulation in JavaScript